 I hope that this checklist will help you keep your Postgres databases running at their best possible performance.

-I understand that manually checking all those stats is a tedious and repetitive task.
+I understand that manually checking all those stats can be a tedious and repetitive task.
 I’m currently working on a new API for PG Extras that will allow you to automate the database health checks and alert when the numbers are off.
-You can follow me on Twitter to get updated when it’s ready.